jendave/fifth-edition-srd/docs/player/equipment.md

 **Healer's Kit.** This kit is a leather pouch containing bandages, salves, and splints.
 The kit has ten uses.
 As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Wisdom (Medicine) check.

 **Holy Symbol.** A holy symbol is a representation of a god or pantheon.
 It might be an amulet depicting a symbol representing a deity, the same symbol carefully engraved or inlaid as an emblem on a shield, or a tiny box holding a fragment of a sacred relic.
-Appendix B lists the symbols commonly associated with many gods in the multiverse.
+Appendix PH B "Fantasy Historical Pantheons" lists the symbols commonly associated with many gods in the multiverse.
 A cleric or paladin can use a holy symbol as a spellcasting focus.
 To use the symbol in this way, the caster must hold it in hand, wear it visibly, or bear it on a shield.

 **Holy Water.** As an action, you can splash the contents of this flask onto a creature within 5 feet of you or throw it up to 20 feet, shattering it on impact.
 In either case, make a ranged attack against a target creature, treating the holy water as an improvised weapon.
 If the target is a fiend or undead, it takes 2d6 radiant damage.